SiriDB/libsiridb/README.md

 # SiriDB Connector C (libsiridb)
 SiriDB Connector C is a library which can be used to communicate with SiriDB using the C program language.
 This library contains useful functions but does not handle the connection itself.
-When using libuv we do have a complete implementation example which can be used easily for any project.
+When using [libuv](http://libuv.org/) we do have a complete [example](livuv_example/README.md) which can be used easily for any project.

 Siridb can handle multiple queries and/or inserts on a single connection simultaniously.
 The order in which results are returned is not defined and as